 Right after breakfast, Agata got to work on lunch.
 From scratch, she made nearly 70 pierogis!
 They were delicious.
 They were stuffed with a mixture of sautéed onion, mashed potatoes and Farmers cheese and then topped with a light sauce of onions and bacon.
 Served with a chilled glass of Sauvignon Blanc and we were all happy campers!!
 Just delicious!

-So for dinner, Lee made me a terrific Rob Roy straight up.
+So for dinner, our oldest son made me a terrific Rob Roy straight up.
 It is one of my favorite cocktails, right up there with a Tanqueray 10 straight up martini.
 A Rob Roy is essentially a slightly sweet Manhattan made with either Scotch or better yet, choose a single malt, like Oban.
-Add a lemon twist and you are set!
+Add a lemon twist and I am set!

 This drink, besides being delicious, always brings back fond memories of the first time I had it.
 It was at the Windows on the World restaurant at a special event for World Trade Club Members.
 This was the storied restaurant on top of the World Trade Center.
 We were doing marketing work for the private club, dealing with the legendary Joe Baum, and they were holding this single malt scotch tasting for club members and we were invited.
 It was like an accelerated wine tasting.
 You can get pretty loopy pretty fast and our host was from Scotland, enjoying every moment and Jules, our client, insisted I try this Rob Roy.
 It was a match for me!
 You should try it.

 Zach, Agata and I played Bananagrams in front of the fire while dinner was being prepared.
 Because it was my birthday, they let me get away with “luvv” (I kept on getting those darn v’s) and “eazy”.
 It’s good to be the birthday girl!